By developing and implementing an energy management strategy, MCC

 - As MCC remodels and retrofits our aging buildings,

 energy-efficient HVAC equipment and lighting is being installed to

 - All new construction is LEED Certified.

-- A new Solar Lab is under construction at FOC, as well as a solar-tracking photovoltaic system at SOC for students to learn about Renewable Energy technology.
+- A Solar Lab is available at FOC, as well as a solar-tracking photovoltaic system at SOC for students to learn about Renewable Energy technology.

 - The South Omaha Campus Connector building has occupancy

 sensors installed to minimize lights left on where they are not

 - Using real-time energy monitoring, the College is better able

 to monitor and manage energy use across multiple locations.

 - Variable frequency drive motors are being installed where